 Impact Window Replacement and Impact Window Repair are two very important components to consider when replacing or repairing your windows.
 Impact Windows or Permanent Impact windows cannot be simply replaced because of breakage, they can be permanently damaged due to extreme pressure changes.
-In order to ensure your windows are in proper working condition, contact an industry-experienced, certified, and licensed professional to provide you with an impact-window repair quote.
+In order to ensure your windows are in proper working condition, contact an industry-experienced, certified, and professional window company to provide you with an impact-window repair quote.
 If not repaired properly, your windows may be damaged permanently.

 There are many factors to consider when it comes to impact window repair and replacement.
 The first consideration is that your windows must be checked to determine the condition of the seals.
 This includes inspecting the hardware for any broken seals, as well as inspecting for any damage on the interior of the window frame.
 Impact window repairs include the replacement of broken seals, the replacement of damaged hardware on the inside, and checking for damage on the exterior.